Vottz/master-thesis/README.md

 # Data
+- Application Architecture Data
+  - form of a JSON file, which is derived from a BPMN Model
+  - enriched with parameters for the carbon-aware approach
 - Carbon Intensity Data from [Electricity Maps](https://www.electricitymaps.com/data-portal) for 2020 and 2021
   - Electricity Maps - Data Portal.
 (2023, July 1). https://www.electricitymaps.com/data-portal
   - Licensed under [ODbl](https://opendatacommons.org/licenses/odbl/)